Introduction

 The apparent contradictions between a plain reading of the scriptures and the evidence available from both Christian and secular scientific research have been the topic of countless debates.
 But what if we stopped thinking of the creation event from a human perspective, and started thinking about it from the perspective of God?

 God does not relate to time and space the way we do so we should not look at God’s acts of creation from our perspective.
 When we consider Einstein’s theory of relativity and the relationship between space and time, there is simply no way to separate the existence of what we call time from our physical universe.
 Therefore when God created the universe, He also created all of spacetime.
 Since He created and actively sustains the entire physical universe, He must also have created and actively sustains all of time.
-Indeed scripture tells us that
+Consider these verses:

 In him we live and move and have our being